-Likely to Improve status of SEOs Probable Conflict with status of SEOs - unlikely to be mitigated Mitigated Conflicts No Likely interaction with status of SEOs Strategic Objective initigation CMSO1 To protect and enhance existing community and recreation facilities throughout the County and to secure the provision of additional facilities subject to demand and availability of resources in cooperation with the relevant stakeholders, the Local Community Development Committee and their associated Local Economic Community Plan.
-Policies and Objectives B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 Community Facilities CF01 To consider development proposals for new social and community infrastructure/service related development B1 B2 B3 B4 PHH1 S1 W1 W2 B1 B2 B3 B4 PHH1 S1 W1 W2 CFO1 To consider development proposals for new social and community intrastructure/service related development (healthcare, sports/recreational facilities, playgrounds, community resource buildings, education facilities, etc) at: a) Locations within the settlement boundaries which are within walking distance of local services whereby social inclusion is promoted.
+Likely to Improve status of SEOs Probable Conflict with status of SEOs - unlikely to be mitigated Mitigated Conflicts No Likely interaction with status of SEOs Strategic Objective • • CMSO1 To protect and enhance existing community and recreation facilities throughout the County and to secure the provision of additional facilities subject to demand and availability of resources in cooperation with the relevant stakeholders, the Local Community Development Committee and their associated Local Economic Community Plan.
+Policies and Objectives Community Facilities B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 L1 B1 B2 B3 B4 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 L1 L1 B1 B2 B3 B4 CF01 To consider development proposals for new social and community infrastructure/service related development (healthcare, sports/recreational facilities, playgrounds, community resource buildings, education facilities, etc) at: a) Locations within the settlement boundaries which are within walking distance of local services whereby social inclusion is promoted.
 An alternative location may be considered where it is clearly demonstrated that there are no suitable sites available within the settlement and strong justification is given to the development of such a particular site. b) In rural locations in close proximity to existing rural infrastructure (schools, sports facilities, churches etc) where it is demonstrated that the development is intended to serve an exclusive rural need or where there is no site available which meet the locational criteria set out in (a) above.
-CFO2 To assist and promote community groups in determining local projects that will engage and support local community development and to support them in any funding application opportunities which may arise.
-Educational Facilities CFO2 To ensure that suitable and sufficient lands are available in appropriate and accessible areas in the larger settlements of County Monaghan for the provision, expansion and/or improvement of educational facilities and to restrict development adjoining existing public educational facilities which would hinder the planned future expansion of such facilities and ussociated ancillary infrastructure.
-CFO3 To facilitate the implementation of Department of Education and Skills programme of capital investment in schools in line with the proper planning and sustainable development of the area and in compliance with the following, or any subsequent relation publications, in terms of location, siting and design: a) The provision of Schools and the Planning system - A Code of Practice for Planning Authorities, Department of the Environmen PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 Libraries CF07 To support the continued improvement to the library service in County Monaghan to meet the current and future needs of all members of the community and to strengthen links with socially excluded members and groups of our society.
+CF02 To assist and promote community groups in determining local projects that will engage and support local community development and to support them in any funding application opportunities which may arise.
+Educational Facilities CF02 To ensure that suitable and sufficient lands are available in appropriate and accessible areas in the larger settlements of County Monaghan for the provision, expansion and/or improvement of educational facilities and to restrict development relation public educational facilities which would hinder the planned future expansion of such facilities and any associated ancillary infrastructure.
+CF03 To facilitate the implementation of Department of Education and Skills programe of capital investment in schools in line with the proper planning and sustainable development, July 2008. b) Technical Guidance Document TGD20-TGD25 Department of Education and Skills 2007 Sustainable Residential Development in Urban Areas, Department of the Environment, Heritage and Local Government May 2009 (and the accompanying Urban Design Manua) <!--PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1